xcannadyksu/Tic-Tac-Toe-Game-By-Brandon-Richards-/projectroadmap.md

 - [x] Make at least 6 code changes
 - [x] Make sure that its in Python language
 - [x] Read and run code to ensure it works
+- [x] Create a PowerPoint for Tic-Tac-Toe Repository
 - [ ] Submit Final project (December 2)
 #This is also a comment to show i made a change to my project road map